-If the safety key is pulled from the contact point during training or the EMERGENCY button is pressed, the treadmill will stop automatically.
-An "E-07" message will be shown in the display and a warning signal will sound.
+If the safety key is pulled from the contact point during training the treadmill stops automatically.
+The message "E-07" will appear in the display and a warning signal will sound.

 The incline will remain in the adjusted position and can only be lowered after the safety key has been re-connected.
-To do this push the plastic element marked with an arrow in Figure 2 back again.